 Creative thinking helps in tackling the problem with unique viewpoints.
 And with the backing of critical thinking, analyzing viewpoints becomes easier and effective.

 With critical thinking, creative thinking is also important.
-A study states that creative thinking has aspects of critical thinking, and critical thinking has aspects of creativity.
+A study states that creative thinking has aspects of critical thinking, and it has aspects of creativity.
 Creative thinkers opt for problem-solving tactics that are out of the box.
 They practice various interests, viewpoints, and experiment with methods.

 Creative thinkers generate ideas and good critical thinkers analyze those ideas.
 If creative thinking is introducing ideas, then critical thinking helps in creating a focus on those ideas.
 So, an efficient critical thinker can strike a balance between creativity and critical thinking.